harinanis/loan-approval-prediction-system/README.md

 - If `Loan_Status` is missing in `test.csv`, the app will skip evaluation metrics and still support prediction.
 - For local reproducibility, models are trained directly at runtime using the loaded data.

+## How it Works
+1. Data preprocessing
+2. Model training
+3. Prediction

 ## Features
 - Loan prediction
 - Risk analysis